Kong-Artist/hardware-learnathon/drivers/HOWTO.md

 # Arduino IDE

 Please download & install the Arduino IDE from [the official site](https://www.arduino.cc/en/Main/Software).
 This is a program that we will be using during the day of the event to program our circuit!

+# Questions?

+Please message Yu Chen at me@yuchen.io or on Slack if you are stuck somewhere!